I Dated a Married Man for Three Years and Thought He Loved Me, but in Reality I Was Just a Clone of His Wife.

 My hands are shaking so much I can barely hold my phone.
 I stand in the aisle, staring at a plastic stick with two pink lines on it, while the scent of his perfume—the one he makes me wear—clings to my sweater like the closing of a heavy door.
 I am the “other woman.”
 Cliché.
 A homewrecker.
 But I’ve just realized that to him, I’m not even human.
 I’m a prototype.

 He’s the pillar of this community.
-Everyone knows his face, his business, his frail wife and the tragedy surrounding her.
+Everyone knows his face, his business, his frail partner and the sadness surrounding her.
 For three years, he’s rebuilt me from the ground up.
 He’s “gifted” me a wardrobe I didn’t choose.
 He guided every choice I made, down to the shade of my hair.

 He said he loved my elegance, but now I see the pictures of them together at the charity gala last night.
 She is perfectly healthy.
 She’s glowing.
 She’s wearing my favorite dress—the one he bought me for my birthday.
 We have the same hair.
 The same shoes.
 The same scent.

 I wasn’t his escape; I was his backup in case he wanted to play house in a different zip code.
-I’m pregnant with the baby he said he couldn’t have, and I just saw him rub his wife’s real, seven-month-old belly.
+I’m expecting a baby he said he couldn’t have, and I just saw him rub his partner’s real, seven-month-old belly.

-He’s a local god.
-The kind of man you name buildings after.
+He’s a local icon.
+The kind of person you name buildings after.
 I was 23, ambitious and awed when he picked me out of the crowd.
 “My marriage is a ghost story,” he told me, his eyes wet with fake grief.
 He said she was unwell and needed constant care, and that leaving her would ruin his reputation entirely for his career.
 I believed every word.

 I became his secret, hidden in a high-rise apartment he had paid for.
 What was at stake?
 Everything.
 His reputation, my dignity, our “future.”
 He started small.
 “I love you in silk, not denim,” he would say, as he changed my wardrobe.
 Then my hair.
 “Platinum is your color, believe me.”
 I felt chosen.
 I felt molded.